Darxo/Hardened/README.md

 ### Misc

 - Knockback of all skills is reworked and standardized.
 It still always knocks someone back in a straight line, if user and target are on the same axis and there is space behind the target.
-In all other cases the destination is now random, instead of fixed and clock-wise
+In all other cases the destination is now random, instead of fixed/clock-wise

 ## Items